Privacy Notice for California Residents

 Your request will be verified by matching the information you provide to information that we have collected.

 Once we receive your verifiable consumer request, we will confirm receipt of the request within 10 business days which will describe our verification process.
-We will respond to your request within 45 calendar days, if we are able to verify your identity.
+In general, we will respond to your request within 45 calendar days if we are able to verify your identity.
+However, if necessary, we may take up to an additional 45 calendar days to respond to your request and will provide you with notice and an explanation of the reason for any such extension.
 Requests for deletion will require a separate confirmation that you want your information deleted.

 If requests from you are manifestly unfounded or excessive in particular because of their repetitive character, we may either charge a reasonable fee or refuse to act on the request, notifying you of our reason for refusing to act.
 If we determine that the request warrants a fee, we will notify you of the reason for that determination and provide you with a cost estimate before completing your request.